parrot-stream/docker-hadoop/README.md

 This image runs the official [*Apache Hadoop*](http://hadoop.apache.org/) in a **pseudo distributed** mode on a Centos Linux distribution.

-The *latest* tag of this image is build with the [last stable](http://hadoop.apache.org/releases.html) release of Apache Hadoop on Centos 7.
+The *latest* tag of this image is build with the [latest stable](http://hadoop.apache.org/releases.html) release of Apache Hadoop on Centos 7.

 You can pull it with: